ukri-excalibur/excalibur-tests/README.md

 ```

 as [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), which would not load
 the user's init script.
+If you have added Spack to your `PATH` within your init
-You may want to set the
+script, you may want to set the
 [`RFM_USE_LOGIN_SHELL`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#envvar-RFM_USE_LOGIN_SHELL)
 environment variable in order to make ReFrame use